angelstreet/virtualpytest/MIGRATION_SUCCESS_SUMMARY.md

 ## ✅ **MIGRATION COMPLETED SUCCESSFULLY!**

 The VirtualPyTest microservices migration has been successfully completed.
-The backend_server is now running with all import paths properly configured.
+The backend_server is now running with all import paths properly configured and **all original functionality restored**.

 ## 📋 **What Was Accomplished**